AJoanBell/week1_challenge/README.md

 9. Search Engine Optimization in header not linking to section on page.
 Added ID in html to resolve Screenshot of ID added in html: https://github.com/AJoanBell/week1_challenge/blob/master/assets/images/images%20for%20READme%20doc/IDforheaderlink.png

-10. CSS selectors and properties are consolidated and organized to follow semantic structure.
+10. CSS selectors and properties consolidated and organized to follow semantic structure.

-11. Commented on CSS
+11. Commented on CSS and changes made

 12. Footer not in final png for reference that was provided but I have left it in as footer is best practice in website.
 Added dummy terms and conditions and privacy policy.
-Updated copyright to 2022
+Updated copyright to 2022.

-updated copyright to 2022
+13. Cleaned up html with formatting, indentation, moving tags to reduce lines and make it easier to locate elements and sections.

+14. right column in body not formatting properly across all browsers and devices (the px where it ends) but must ignore for purposes of this exercise.

-13. Link to final live deployment: https://ajoanbell.github.io/week1_challenge/ and link to screenshot/png here:
+15. Link to final live deployment: https://ajoanbell.github.io/week1_challenge/ and link to screenshot/png here: https://github.com/AJoanBell/week1_challenge/blob/master/assets/images/images%20for%20READme%20doc/01-html-css-git-homework-demo.png